Trilogy Education Services: History

 Trilogy Education was founded in 2015 by Dan Sommer, whose father was a trustee for State University of New York.
 The younger Sommer had previously worked for an OPM, an acronym for companies which help universities bring their courses online.
 Rutgers was the company's first university partner.

 In June 2017, the company received $30 million in a Series A funding round led by investment firm Highland Capital Partners.
 By then, the company had 250 employees.
 In September, the company announced it was partnering with Monterrey, Mexico-based Tecnológico de Monterrey (ITESM), to create a tech training program on ITESM's Mexico campus.
 Trilogy Education also started working with the University of Toronto in Canada.

 In May 2018, the company received an additional $50 million, in a Series B funding round co-led by Highland Capital Partners, Macquarie Capital and Exceed Capital.
 At the time, the company reported it had 7,500 current students currently enrolled, and 2,000 graduates of its programs.
 As of July, the company was working with 37 universities.
 It also announced it was looking outside of North America for additional partnerships.

 In October 2018, Trilogy acquired The Firehouse Project, an online coding bootcamp, and JobTrack, an online career services customer relations management system.

 It was bought out by 2U in 2019 for $750 million, with $400 million in cash (in part with a short-term $250 million loan) and $350 million in newly issued shares of common stock.
 The acquisition was managed by Citigroup and Morgan Stanley.
 The acquisition increased 2U's number of university partners from 36 to 68, expanded its reach into the Mexican, German, Australian, and Canadian markets, and will allow for the company to reach a projected $1B in revenue in 2021.

 Prior to the buyout, Trilogy had planned an initial public offering.

+On July 25, 2024, 2U filed for Chapter 11 bankruptcy protection.
+The company plans to continue operating as a private company which will eliminate over $450 million of its debt.

+On December 4, 2024, 2U announced that it would be shutting down it's boot camp offerings with no new enrollments being accepted immediately.
+Students who were already enrolled would be able to complete their courses, but no new enrollments were accepted.